READ THE GUIDELINES FOR THE PREPARATION OF ESSAYS BEFORE WRITING AN ESSAY

 Essays must address the following issues: (These headings must be included in each essay).

-1.- Synoptic description of the topic: Describe the specific disaster, DO NOT spend time and space giving generalities on the topic.
+1.- Synoptic description of the disaster: Describe the specific disaster, DO NOT spend time and space giving generalities on the topic.
 For example, in preparing the Izmit Earthquake essay do not include general aspects about earthquakes, but go directly into the situation of the earthquake in Izmit.
 The same applies to all the essays.
-To address this issue, you should think as if you were asked the question of what happen in that particular case.
-You need to thoroughly describe the issue of the topic.
+To address this issue, you should think as if you were asked the question of what happen in that particular disaster.
+You need to thoroughly describe the disasters.
 Next, you should give any supporting statements that would help to enhance the description.
 But keep in mind that you should be as detailed as possible to give a complete description of that particular disaster.
 Make sure that you do not mix description with causes of the disaster.

-2.- Origins of the Resource: To address this point think as if you were answering the questions: “Why does the resource/issue happen?” and "What originates that particular resource?"
-These questions need to be focused on the particular resource or issue.
+2.- Causes of the Disaster: To address this point think as if you were answering the questions: “Why does the disaster happen?” and "What causes that particular disaster?"
+These questions need to be focused on the particular disaster.
 You should address this point from general to specific.
-In some cases general means global, then a regional cause and finally you should include one or two local origins.
+In some cases general means global, then a regional cause and finally you should include one or two local causes.
 Pay attention to course activities and discussions presented in the assigned URL's links, as often information and discussion in them are directly related to this issue.

-3.- Occurrence of the Resource or Issue: This point has to do with the question: Where does the resource/Issue occur?
+3.- Occurrence of the Disaster: This issue has to do with the question: Where does the disaster happen?
 Usually this question needs to be answered from general (planet wide) to specific, or in other words from global occurrences to regional (continent wide to local).
 Note that this is a geography (locality) issue.
 You should also incorporate course material given in the activities of each unit and the information provided by specific cases.
 This is particularly important in citing occurrences in different localities, so do not hesitate to incorporate additional material you have found in you own browsing as well as other references.

 of Essays: Essays will be graded on presentation